HamidMosalla/ReactLongTextEllipsisSample/README.md

 # ReactLongTextEllipsisSample
-Contains a component that adds Ellipsis if the text was too long
+Contains a React component that adds Ellipsis if the text was too long.